When Word crashes

 Before restarting Word!

-Using Windows Explorer, the first place to look is the Windows temp folder, the location of which will be determined by the operating system, but is likely to be either C:\Windows\Temp or Drive:\Documents and Settings\<username>\Local Settings\Temp.
+Using Windows Explorer, the first place to look is the Windows temp folder, the location of which will be determined by the operating system, but it can be easily found by typing %temp% in the address bar of Windows Explorer and pressing Enter.
+This same shortcut will work with Internet Explorer but not other browsers.

 Use a DOS batch file to collate the above actions to a single keystroke

-DOS commands have largely been lost to folklore, but you can eliminate the temporary files by means of a simple DOS batch file called from a Windows shortcut.
+DOS commands have largely been lost to folklore, but you can eliminate the temporary files by means of a simple DOS batch file called from a Windows shortcut (run as Administrator in recent versions of Windows).

 Identify the user template, add-in, user temp and document folder locations: